Getting ready photos for your wedding day

 At Houng Taing Photography, I want to ensure there are enough photographs to fill your album with as many memories as possible.
 This includes the preparations at the beginning of the wedding day.

 I am always so excited to see how the beginning of the day starts, because without these photos, it’s like there is no context to your wedding.
-If you didn’t plan to have getting ready photos, you may be wrecking your chances of having a memorable experience of your wedding day.
+If you didn’t plan to have these moments captured you may be wrecking your chances of having a memorable experience of your wedding day.
+It's suppose to be a memorable experience right?

 What's the process?

 When I arrive, I’ll introduce myself to you and your family.
-I’ll arrive a little earlier than scheduled because it will give me a chance to have a look around your location and decide what is a good spot for taking the majority of your photographs to keep things simple, and easy.
+I’ll arrive a little earlier than scheduled.
+As it will give me a chance to have a look around your location and decide what is a good spot for taking the majority wedding photos.
+This will keep things simple, and easy.

-On a normal wedding day I will normally use natural light from the window.
-This is usually the best lighting to use for a busy wedding day, but if I am required to use artificial lighting, I always have additional photography equipment at my disposal, so no time is wasted.
+On a wedding day I will use natural light from the window.
+This is usually the best lighting to use for a busy wedding day.
+If I am required to use artificial lighting, I always have additional photography equipment at my disposal, so no time is wasted.
 If I have photographed at the location before, I will typically know where the best location is for photographs.
-However being the artist I am, I like to treat each wedding as uniquely as possible and create photographs that not only complement the venue, your wedding theme, but also who you are as a couple.
+However being the artist I am, I like to treat each wedding as uniquely as possible.
+My aim is to create photographs that not only complement the venue, your wedding theme, but also who you are as a couple.

 Many of the photographs captured will be a mix of wedding photography styles including traditional and candid shots.
 You can find out the types of styles I photograph at a typical wedding.